 The way White Oaks rears beef actually takes carbon out of the atmosphere.
 White Oaks uses regenerative farming and not the traditional industrial farming used in the US for regular beef.
 Regenerative farming rebuilds the soil microbiome and topsoil depth, and physically captures carbon in the process.

 This isn’t the beef fan club.
-Vegetables farmed using regenerative techniques can also capture carbon, improving the soil as they go, compared to carbon producing industrial methods that use fossil fuels for fertilizer, and strip away the topsoil with every harvest.
+Vegetables farmed using regenerative techniques can also capture carbon, improving the soil as they go.
+This contrasts with the widespread carbon producing industrial methods that use fossil fuels for fertilizer, and strip away the topsoil with every harvest.

-So if we change our categorization to something more relevant, it’s no longer meat bad, vegetables good; it’s industrialised agriculture bad, regenerative good.
+So if we change our categorization to something more relevant, the answer changes.
+It’s no longer meat bad, vegetables good; it’s industrialised agriculture bad, regenerative good.
 And we can make much better decisions.

 Grain ≠ More Carbon